Ecuador presidential candidate Fernando Villavicencio assassinated at campaign event | KRDO

 “My solidarity and condolences to his wife and his daughters.
 For his memory and his fight, I assure you that this crime will not go unpunished,” Lasso said on X, formerly known as Twitter.

-The President said he has called an urgent meeting of his security cabinet to discuss the killing.
+The President said he had called an urgent meeting of his security cabinet to discuss the assassination.

 “Organized crime has come a long way, but the full weight of the law will fall on them,” Lasso said.